thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/upgrade-instructions.md

 The standard upgrade script focuses only on updating the PostgreSQL database schema and does not include data migration logic for Kafka or Valkey.

+{% capture difference %}
+**NOTE:** You may [contact us](/docs/pe/mqtt-broker/help/) if you require additional guidance for the migration.
+While we do not provide direct or fully managed migration assistance, we can offer general recommendations and insights to help facilitate a smoother upgrade experience.
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

 ---

 Navigate to the appropriate documentation to proceed with the next upgrade steps by [choosing one of the cards](/docs/{{docsPrefix}}mqtt-broker/install/upgrade-instructions/)